progkiryu/MyGunplaList/README.md

 # MyGunplaList
-to view ur built gunplas :)
+to see ur built gunplas :)